opinionschur/opinion/README.md

-# Maximizing Opinion in Social Networks via Leader Selection
+# Opinion Maximization in Social Networks via Leader Selection

-Julia code for the article "Maximizing Opinion in Social Networks via Leader Selection"
+Julia code for the article "Opinion Maximization in Social Networks via Leader Selection"

 [final_1.jl](./final_1.jl) contains algorithm FastGreedy and other baselines mentioned in the article.